HyoungsungKim/coursera/Cloud Computing Concepts, Part 1/Week3.md

   - Solutions : Multiplex, cache and reduce frequency of pings/pongs
   - Multiplex : when receive a multiple ping, then send one pong instead of sending multiple pong messages. similar in ping too

-- Repeated searchs with same keywords
+- Repeated search with same keywords

-  - Solution: cache Query, QueryHit m,essages
+  - Solution: cache Query, QueryHit messages

-- Modem-connected hosts do no have enough bandwith for passing Gnutella traffic
+- Modem-connected hosts do no have enough bandwidth for passing Gnutella traffic

   - Solution : use a central server to act as proxy for such peers
-  - Another soultion: FastTrack System
+  - Another solution: FastTrack System

 - Large number of freeloaders

-  - 70% of users in 2000 were freeloadres
+  - 70% of users in 2000 were freeloaders
   - Only download files, never upload own files

 - Flooding cause excessive traffic